Vinegar Museums around the World

 In Japan, the Mizkan museum gives value to vinegar as part of the organic continuity of the local community of Handa and, in typical Japanese fashion, within the natural context of the change of the seasons.
 Taiwan's Kong Yen museum takes a nostalgic look at lived experience in the latter half of the 20th century, as seen through the perspective of its products.

-The International Vinegar Museum of South Dakota places vinegar within an even broader context.
-Not only does vinegar have its familiar culinary and therapeutic values; its versatility extends to the making of paper and ceramic, with examples shown on display.
+The International Vinegar Museum of South Dakota features not only vinegar's familiar culinary and therapeutic values; its versatility extends to the making of paper and ceramic, with examples shown on display.

-Needless to say, the most intense cultural focus tends to be on the production processes of fermenting vinegar.
-Indeed, the raison d'être of the Italian Museum of Traditional Balsamic Vinegar in Spilamberto is to distinguish balsamic vinegar produced by traditional methods from modern industrial imitations.
+The most intense focus is on the production processes.
+The raison d'être of the Italian Museum of Traditional Balsamic Vinegar in Spilamberto is to distinguish traditional balsamic vinegar from modern industrial imitations.
 Mizkan Museum shows techniques of vinegar making from the Edo period to modern times.

 The greatest attention to traditional production processes is found in China, where ancient technologies of vinegar production are regarded as part of the national patrimony.
-Museums introduce the vinegar production technologies of their own respective areas: two museums for the northern 'mature vinegar' style (sorghum-based); one each for 'Chinkiang vinegar' (sticky rice-based) and its Hunanese offshoot (currently being rebuilt); one for Baoning vinegar (bran-based, with medicinal herbs); and one museum established by a new joint venture that produces a local specialty, Laohekou shuangtoukou vinegar.
+Museums introduce local vinegar production technologies: two museums for the northern 'mature vinegar' style (sorghum-based); one each for 'Chinkiang vinegar' (sticky rice-based) and its Hunanese offshoot (currently being rebuilt); one for Baoning vinegar (bran-based, with medicinal herbs); and one museum established by a new joint venture that produces a local specialty, Laohekou shuangtoukou vinegar.

-Other museums, such as the International Vinegar Museum, are more straightforward in explaining the production of vinegar.
-Displays at the Hungarian museum and the Kokumori museum make a point of educating visitors in the difference between fermented vinegar and synthetic vinegar.
-The Taiwanese museums and others offer so-called DIY (do-it-yourself) experiences to bring visitors to understand how vinegar is produced from different raw materials.
+Displays at the Hungarian museum and the Kokumori museum educate visitors in the difference between fermented vinegar and synthetic vinegar.
+The Taiwanese museums and others offer so-called DIY (do-it-yourself) experiences to help visitors understand how vinegar is produced from different raw materials.

 Finally, there is the taste of vinegar.
-Needless to say, most museums offer the opportunity to sample vinegar, whether it is their own product or a broader spectrum of vinegars from around the world.
-The Museum of Traditional Balsamic Vinegar in Spilamberto requires advance bookings for tasting vinegar, and emphasises the exclusive nature and gourmet value of fine balsamic vinegar.
+Most museums allow visitors to sample vinegar.
+The Museum of Traditional Balsamic Vinegar in Spilamberto requires advance bookings for tasting and emphasises the gourmet value of fine balsamic vinegar.
 The Chinese, as might be expected of a nation of devoted foodies, describe the taste of vinegar with a range of subtle adjectives that can be difficult to translate sensibly into English.
 The Hungarian museum appeals to the reputation of Tokaji (Tokay) wine as the base for its vinegars.
 The Mizkan museum allows visitors to sample sushi (and even act as mock-sushi chefs) as well as Japanese-style hotpot.

-While museums generally concentrate on the style of vinegar that is native to that region or country -- wine vinegar in Europe, grain-based black vinegar in China, rice vinegar in Japan -- several attempt to assemble vinegars from different parts of the world.
+While museums generally concentrate on the style of vinegar that is native to that region or country -- wine vinegar in Europe, grain-based black vinegar in China, rice vinegar in Japan -- several attempt to assemble a range of vinegars from other places.
 The Zhenjiang Vinegar Culture Museum features vinegars from Shanxi, Shandong and other parts of China, as well as ten overseas countries including the U.S., Japan, and Germany.
 But these efforts pale into insignificance beside the International Vinegar Museum in South Dakota, which has vinegars from around the world, thanks to its founder's inveterate efforts to research the deeper historical, cultural, and social aspects of vinegar.

-Large or small, east or west, all vinegar museums are based on a love of fermented vinegar in its many forms, and each is unique in the ways it approaches its theme, whether from the content of the museum itself or from the larger context in which it is embedded.
+Large or small, east or west, vinegar museums are based on a love of fermented vinegar in its many forms.
+When will you start your pilgrimage?

 mitsukan myūjiamu (mimu)